rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

 ## Overview ##

-In this lab, you will be introduced to technical debt, how to configure your Azure Build definitions to use SonarCloud, how to understand the analysis results, and finally how to configure quality profile to control the rule set used by SonarCloud for analyzing your project.
+In this lab, you will be introduced to technical debt, how to configure your Azure Build definitions to use SonarQube Cloud, how to understand the analysis results, and finally how to configure quality profile to control the rule set used by SonarQube Cloud for analyzing your project.

 Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.
 Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.
 Technical debt saps an org's strength due to high costs in customer support, and, eventually, some combination of these issues creates a larger problem that someone runs into.
 Technical debt is insidious.
 It starts small and grows over time through rushed changes, lack of context and lack of discipline.
 It can materialize out of nowhere even for a project regarded as clean at some point in time, due to a change in project circumstances: prototype code may be promoted to serve as the basis for a feature; code produced for the U.S. market may be proposed for international, instantly creating debt related to localizability; technologies evolve, but the app doesn't keep up.

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-- A SonarCloud account from [https://sonarcloud.io](https://sonarcloud.io/).
+- A SonarQube Cloud (SaaS) account from [https://www.sonarsource.com/](https://www.sonarsource.com/).

 - This lab requires you to complete task 1 from the <a href="../prereq/">prerequisite</a> instructions.

 <a name="Exercise1"></a>
-## Exercise 1: Managing Technical Debt with Azure DevOps and SonarCloud ##
+## Exercise 1: Managing Technical Debt with Azure DevOps and SonarQube ##

 <a name="Ex1Task1"></a>
-### Task 1: Install and configure the SonarCloud extension ###
+### Task 1: Install and configure the SonarQube extension ###

 1. Navigate to your team project on Azure DevOps.

-1. SonarCloud is provided as a marketplace extension.
+1. SonarQube is provided as a marketplace extension.
 From the **Marketplace** navigation dropdown, select **Browse Marketplace**.

     ![](images/000.png)

-1. Search for **"SonarCloud"**.
+1. Search for **"SonarQube Cloud"**.

     ![](images/001.png)

-1. Select the **SonarCloud** option.
+1. Select the **SonarQube Cloud** option.

     ![](images/002.png)